-PGMC named Best Choral Group 2017 by Motif Magazine, an honor we have received 7 out of the last 10 years!
+PGMC named Best RI Choral Group 2018 by Motif Magazine, an honor we have received 8 out of the last 11 years!

 The Providence Gay Men's Chorus (PGMC) aspires to deliver uplifting, empowering messages of equality for all; to present unique and collaborative musical performances by one of the finest gay male choral ensembles in the country; and to be inspirational leaders of social change: locally, regionally and globally.